 - 1. Properties for which the appraisal indicates: - Condition ratings of C5 or C6 - Quality ratings of Q5(case-by-case basis) or Q6 - 2.
-Rural Properties (On a case-by-case basis only):

-If/when allowed:

-- Subtract 5% LTV/CLTV from respective program matrix.

-- Max 70% LTV/CLTV

-- O/O and 2nd home only.

-- Rate and Term/Purchase only

-- 10 acres or less

-- No working ranches, orchards, farms, Log Homes

-- 3. Properties with square footages below practical norms:

-- SFR: 700 Sq Ft

-- Condo Unit: 500 Sq Ft

-- 2-4 Family Living Unit: 400 Sq Ft per Unit (Exceptions can be made on a case-by-case base if the unit has a fully functional kitchen - sink, full-size stove & refrigerator, sufficient cabinet space, AND enclosed full bathroom)

-- 4. Mixed-Use Properties

-- 5. Vacant Land (including blanket mortgages of residence on lot included with additional buildable vacant lots)

-- 6. Agricultural properties that accommodate existing farms, ranches, orchards

-- 7. Manufactured, Mobile, or Modular Homes

-- 8. Assisted Living Facilities (if residential in nature then on a case-by-case basis, max 65% LTV)

-- 9. Properties with zoning violations (unless granted permissible use permit), non-building permitted additions without code compliance clearances.
+Rural Properties (On a case-by-case basis only): If/when allowed: - Subtract 5% LTV/CLTV from respective program matrix. - Max 70% LTV/CLTV - O/O and 2nd home only. - Rate and Term/Purchase only - 10 acres or less - No working ranches, orchards, farms, Log Homes - Must be Residential in Nature - Marketing time on appraisal must be six months or less - At least two comparable sales must have a proximity to subject of ten miles or less - At least 2 comparable sales must be located in the same city as the subject property - 3.
+Properties with square footages below practical norms: - SFR: 700 Sq Ft - Condo Unit: 500 Sq Ft - 2-4 Family Living Unit: 400 Sq Ft per Unit (Exceptions can be made on a case-by-case base if the unit has a fully functional kitchen - sink, full-size stove & refrigerator, sufficient cabinet space, AND enclosed full bathroom) - 4.
+Properties over 20 acres - 5.
+Mixed-Use Properties - 6.
+Vacant Land (including blanket mortgages of residence on lot included with additional buildable vacant lots) - 7.
+Agricultural properties that accommodate existing farms, ranches, orchards - 8.
+Manufactured, Mobile, or Modular Homes - 9.
+Assisted Living Facilities - 10.
+Properties with zoning violations (unless granted permissible use permit), non-building permitted additions without code compliance clearances.
 FundLoans will consider a purchase if the issue has been corrected prior to loan funding with proper documentation.

-- 10. Geodesic dome homes
+- 11. Geodesic dome homes

-- 11. Houseboats
+- 12. Houseboats

-- 12. Log Cabins / Log Homes
+- 13. Log Cabins / Log Homes

-- 13. Homes on Native lands (or any parcels with restrictions on reconveyance and/or limits on the legal enforcement of foreclosure rights)
+- 14. Homes on Native lands (or any parcels with restrictions on reconveyance and/or limits on the legal enforcement of foreclosure rights)

-- 14. Properties in Lava Zones 1 or 2
+- 15. Properties in Lava Zones 1 or 2

-- 15. Properties used for the cultivation, distribution, manufacture, or sale of marijuana. - 16.
-Co-ops (Cooperative Housing)
+- 16. Properties used for the cultivation, distribution, manufacture, or sale of marijuana.

+- 17. Co-ops (Cooperative Housing)

+- 18. Indian reservations

-6.5 Property Eligibility: Escrow Holdbacks
+7.5 Property Eligibility: Escrow Holdbacks